 #4 - Globally, we’ve lost about 87% of wetlands to land degradation since 19002

+The high consumption lifestyle of most developed countries has also contributed to land degradation and soil erosion.
 This is most common in areas like the Congo region of Africa and South Asia because of their oil palm plant plantations.
-The high consumption lifestyle of most developed countries has also contributed to land degradation.
 Learning how to balance our lifestyle will reduce our impacts on nature.

 #5 - In 2018, Each person, on average, generated 5.2 tonnes of waste across the EU-273

-While we may want to look at big corporations as the enemy to our environment, we all contribute in small ways.
+While we may want to look at big corporations as the enemy of our environment, we all contribute in small ways.
 Our high-consumption habits lead us to generate lots of waste each day.
-Many of us can’t even go through half of the day without throwing a few items in the trash.
-All of this build-up and eventually end up in a landfill somewhere, or worse, the environment.
+Many of us can't even go through half of the day without throwing a few items in the trash.
+This build-up eventually ends up in a landfill somewhere, or worse, the environment.

 Romania, Finland, Sweden and Bulgaria, Luxembourg, and Liechtenstein are member states of the EU-27 with a high percentage share in waste production.
 Researchers claim to see a significant change among the EU-27 Member States that adopted sustainable practices.